Achshah-RM/habit_tracker/README.md

 The Habit Tracker application relies on the following dependencies:

-- Python 3.8.8 or compatible version
+- Python 3.8.8 or a compatible version
 - sqlite3 module
 - Tkinter (included in Python standard library)